alexliesenfeld/health/README.md

 - Custom HTTP request middleware for pre- and postprocessing HTTP requests and/or responses.
 - Failure tolerance based on fail count and/or time thresholds.
 - Provides an [http.Handler](https://golang.org/pkg/net/http/#Handler) that can be easily used with a [mux](https://golang.org/pkg/net/http/#ServeMux).
-- Authentication middleware that allows to hide sensitive information from the public.

 ## Example
 ```go